-The Corporation and its subsidiary received financial assistance under the Canada Emergency Wage Subsidy (CEWS) and the Canada Emergency Rent Subsidy (CERS) offered by the federal government in response to the economic slowdown caused by the COVID-19.
-Government grants are recognized initially as other receivables when there is reasonable assurance that it will be received, and that the Corporation will comply with the conditions associated with the grant.
-Grants received are recognized as a reduction of the related expenditure, which includes salaries and benefits and salaries and benefits included in exploration and evaluation expenses for the CEWS and finance costs for the CERS.
+The Corporation and its subsidiary received financial assistance under government incentive programs for exploration expenses and for investments in facilities.
+Government grants are recognized initially as government grants receivable at fair value when there is reasonable assurance that it will be received and that the Corporation will comply with the conditions associated with the grant.
+Grants are recognized as a reduction of the related expenditures (in the statements of financial position or statements of income (loss) depending on the nature of the expenditures).